Oh the weather outside is frightful,

 - Swap the turkey skin for no skin.

-- Swap streaky bacon for lean back bacon.
+- Swap streaky bacon for lean back bacon or bacon medallions.

 - Swap the butter on your veg for salt and pepper.